 Clear labeling and color-coding of containers and hoses.

-How AI Amplifies Prevention: AI-powered video can spot when workers deviate from SOPs—such as using the wrong equipment or entering chemical storage rooms unauthorized.
-Immediate notifications allow teams to intervene before a mix-up escalates.
+How AI Amplifies Mitigation: AI-powered video can spot when workers deviate from SOPs—such as using the wrong equipment or entering chemical storage rooms unauthorized.
+Swift notifications allow teams to intervene before a mix-up escalates.
 Reviewable video evidence also streamlines root cause analysis, so mistakes become learning opportunities.

 3. Poor Ventilation and Engineering Controls